Paper manager: Matt Farr

 Realism

-Those who admire the achievements of modern science tend to express their admiration along the lines of scientific realism: scientific theories could only be so successful if they give us a really true account of nature.
-Scientific realists also commonly take a reductionist view: everything is ultimately made up of elementary particles, so all of our successful scientific theories must ultimately boil down to fundamental physics.
-In this course we will subject these popular views to close philosophical scrutiny, with reference to various specific cases in the physical and the biological sciences.
+Those who admire the achievements of modern science tend to express their admiration along the lines of scientific realism: scientific theories could only be so successful if they give us a true account of nature.
+In this course we will subject this popular view to close philosophical scrutiny, and explore alternatives such as instrumentalism and constructive empiricism.
+We will also examine the more recent attempts to make scientific realism more defensible by introducing certain modifications to it, especially structural realism and perspectival realism.

 Reductionism